Holly – Endurance – Wisdomkeeper of Evergreens (King of Wands)

-Holly brings life and creativity during a difficult or challenging time.
-As an evergreen tree, it reminds us of the strength and endurance we already possess to overcome any obstacle in our path.
+Holly brings life and creativity during difficult and challenging times.
+As an evergreen, holly reminds us of our inner strength and endurance so we may overcome any obstacle in our path.

-The archetypal battle of the Holly King versus the Oak King is seen as a metaphor for the ongoing cycle between winter and summer.
-The Holly as an evergreen tree symbolizes the undying nature of life during the dark days of winter while the oak as a deciduous tree symbolizes the fullness of life during the light days of summer.
-When the oak drops its leaves in fall, the enduring green leaves of holly become symbols of hope for the renewal of spring.
+The Celtic battle of the Holly King versus the Oak King was seen as a metaphor for the ongoing cycle between winter/darkness and summer/light.
+The evergreen holly symbolizes the undying nature of life during the short days of winter, while the deciduous oak, symbolizes the fullness of life during the long days of summer.
+When the oak drops its leaves in fall, the evergreen leaves of holly remain as symbols of hope for the renewal of spring.

-In popular culture, Harry Potter’s wand is made of holly to help him on his spiritual quest as a symbol of luck, prosperity and protection.
+In popular culture, Harry Potter’s wand is made of holly to help him on his spiritual quest.
+Holly is a spirit that brings luck, prosperity and protection.